kevinveenbirkenbach/cymais/docs/guides/administrator/Setup_Guide.md

 ## Get Help

-After you setuped CyMaIS you can recieve more help by executing:
+After you setuped CyMaIS you can receive more help by executing:

 ```bash
 cymais --help